 CDC Says Number Of Possible Cases Of Vaping-Related Lung Illness Has Doubled

-The Centers for Disease Control and Prevention says the number of possible cases of severe respiratory illnesses among people who vaped nicotine or cannabis-related products has more than doubled, to 450 in 33 states.
+The Centers for Disease Control and Prevention said Friday that the number of possible cases of severe respiratory illnesses among people who vaped nicotine or cannabis-related products has more than doubled, to 450 in 33 states.

 Late last month, the CDC said the number of reported vaping-related cases stood at 215.
 Three people have died — in Illinois, Oregon and Indiana — and a fourth death is under investigation, according to the CDC.